techwithpetra/100-Days-of-Coding-/README.md

 - Security Engineering in AWS
 - Iam policies learnt
 - AWS Configure can be used to track changes that terraform or and iac tool makes

+Day 21 - 21st July
+- Security in Engineering AWS Course 101

+Day 22 - 22nd July
+- Security in Engineering AWS Course
+- Final day learnt about VPC Peering, GuardDuty, AWS Config in more detail,
+- Learnt about aggregates in AWS config so that you can see a comprehensive view of all resources made in AWS

+Day 23 - 23rd July
+- Continued to work on Github action learnt that gh github CLI
+- It needs to be installed on self hosted runners if gh is not there then alternatively curl can be used.
+But that requires a GH_TOKEN, to be included .
+This can be added if you include it in the env simply by adding secrets.github_token